Skip to main content

 When a goal cannot be met, contracting officers expect evidence you tried — solicitations sent, responses received, and why awards did or did not happen.
 See good-faith effort documentation.

-4. Report through eSRS
+4. Report through SAM.gov

 Watch limitations on subcontracting